ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a request with payload formatted as a CBOR map, which MUST contain the following fields:

 * 'gid', whose value is encoded as a CBOR array, containing one or more group identifiers.
 The exact encoding of group identifier MUST be specified by the application profile (REQ13).
-The Client indicates that it wishes to receive the group names and GROUPNAMEs of all groups having these identifiers.
+The Client indicates that it wishes to receive the group names of all the groups having these identifiers.

 The handler identifies the groups that are secured by the keying material identified by those group identifiers.

 If all verifications succeed, the handler replies with a 2.05 (Content) response, whose payload is formatted as a CBOR map that MUST contain the following fields:

 * 'gid', whose value is encoded as a CBOR array, containing zero or more group identifiers.
-The handler indicates that those are the identifiers it is sending group names and GROUPNAMEs for.
+The handler indicates that those are the identifiers it is sending group names for.
 This CBOR array is a subset of the 'gid' array in the FETCH request.

 * 'gname', whose value is encoded as a CBOR array, containing zero or more group names.
 The elements of this array are encoded as text strings.
 Each element of index i of this CBOR array corresponds to the element of group identifier i in the 'gid' array.

-* 'guri', whose value is encoded as a CBOR array, containing zero or more URIs, each indicating a GROUPNAME resource.
+* 'guri', whose value is encoded as a CBOR array, containing zero or more URIs, each indicating a group-membership resource.
 The elements of this array are encoded as text strings.
 Each element of index i of this CBOR array corresponds to the element of group identifier i in the 'gid' array.

 If the KDC does not find any group associated with the specified group identifiers, the handler returns a response with payload formatted as a CBOR byte string of zero length.